9 Best Day Trips from Disney World

 2. SeaWorld

 SeaWorld Orlando is a nearby marine zoological park.
-In 2018, the theme park hosted a reported 4.594 million guests, which ranks it as the 10th most visited amusement park in the US.
+In 2018, the theme park welcomed approximately 4.594 million guests, making it the 10th most visited amusement park in the U.S.

-When combined with the neighboring Aquatica and Discovery Cove, the formation is known as SeaWorld Parks and Resorts Orlando.
-The entertainment complex consists of three parks and many hotels.
+When combined with the adjacent Aquatica and Discovery Cove, the area is collectively known as SeaWorld Parks and Resorts Orlando.
+This entertainment complex features three parks and several hotels.

 Address: 7007 Sea World Dr, Orlando, FL 32821